 9. Simon Says Coding Activity

-Imagine turning a popular game into a coding game.
+Imagine turning a popular game into a coding game for kids.
 Sounds fun, right!
 Just with a few tweaks, you can turn this classical game into a group coding activity.

 Like the original version of Simon Says, one person needs to give instructions and children need to follow.
 But here we tweak it to call the instructor ‘programmer’ and children as ‘computers’.